Why Does NDEE Monitor Public Beaches?

 The following conditions are often associated with harmful algae blooms:

 The issue of HABs and its causes are quite complex, it is easier to understand by reducing the problem to simpler terms.
 In general, algae production is affected by temperature, sunlight and the nutrients of nitrogen and phosphorus.
 Higher temperature, sunlight, and excess nutrients result in greater blue-green algae production and therefore, a greater chance for HABs to become problematic.
 While temperature and sunlight are beyond our control, we can reduce the amount of nutrients reaching rivers, streams, and lakes.
 Any management practice that can be incorporated in a watershed that reduces these inputs into waters will reduce algae production and therefore the potential for HABs to occur.

-- Low lake water levels.
-During drought years, problems seem to be more frequent; and
+- Lake water levels.
+During drought years, problems seem to be more frequent.

 Harmful Algae Blooms - Toxic Blue-Green Algae and Bacteria Sampling Results

 Contact program specialists by calling (402) 471-4224 or (402) 471-4709.